At A Glance:

 Rather than traditional radio connection, the BOREAL UAVs used Iridium Connected PLANET Terminal from ATMOSPHERE, built using the Iridium Core 9523 transceiver.
 By utilizing Iridium’ GLOS services, scientists were able to create a reliable and Global Line of Sight to the UAVs, allowing them to transmit weather data over greater distances and allow for real-time changes to flight paths to avoid storms.

 Over the course of their two-month mission, the Iridium Connected drones performed 12 scientific flights, traveling more than 5,000 kilometers at heights up to 1,000 meters above sea level.

 Thanks to Iridium, we’ve gone into airspace no man has gone before.
-In addition to that, during flight operations, the UAV could be flexibly controlled in varying weather situations via Iridium connectivity,” said Jean Marc Gaubert, Managing Director of ATMOSPHERE."–Marc Gaubert,
+In addition to that, during flight operations, the UAV could be flexibly controlled in varying weather situations via Iridium connectivity.”–Jean Marc Gaubert,

 Managing Director of ATMOSPHERE